-In this chapter a deterministic inventory model has been developed for deteriorating items having a ramp type demand with the effects of inflation with two-storage facilities using Genetic Algorithm.
-The owned godown (OG) has a fixed capacity of W units; the rented godown (RG) has unlimited capacity using Genetic Algorithm.
+In this chapter a deterministic inventory model has been developed for deteriorating items having a ramp type demand with the effects of inflation with two-storage facilities using Genetic Algorithm and Particle swarm optimization.
+The owned godown (OG) has a fixed capacity of W units; the rented godown (RG) has unlimited capacity using Genetic Algorithm and Particle swarm optimization.
 Here, we assumed that the inventory holding cost in RG is higher than those in OWG.
-Shortages in inventory are allowed and partially backlogged and it is assumed that the inventory deteriorates over time at a variable deterioration rate using Genetic Algorithm.
+Shortages in inventory are allowed and partially backlogged and it is assumed that the inventory deteriorates over time at a variable deterioration rate using Genetic Algorithm and Particle swarm optimization.
 The effect of inflation has also been considered for various costs associated with the inventory system.
-Numerical example is also used to study the behaviour of the model using Genetic Algorithm.
-Cost minimization technique is used to get the expressions for total cost and other parameters using Genetic Algorithm.
+Numerical example is also used to study the behaviour of the model using Genetic Algorithm and Particle swarm optimization.
+Cost minimization technique is used to get the expressions for total cost and other parameters using Genetic Algorithm and Particle swarm optimization.